Skip to Content

 18. SACSCOC (if applicable as defined in P/PPS No. 02.01, Reporting Substantive Changes to Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)).

-2. Detailed instructions for program additions, changes, and deletions are maintained on the Office of Curriculum Services website, along with review flow charts and timelines.
+2. Detailed instructions for program additions, changes, and deletions will be maintained on the Office of Curriculum Services website, along with review flow charts and timelines.

 4. In the event that a program proposal receives a negative vote or is denied at any level, the proposal will be returned to the originating faculty for review and possible revisions and can be resubmitted for future consideration.